3 Things You Would Really Want to A/B Test In Your Mobile App

 If you're checking a random number of variants of the pages or the messaging field, your results will likely be too casual and chaotic.
 Each option that you include in the A/B test should be based on the results of a comprehensive study of the principles of quality and design.

 Runkeeper: Attracting users by changing the home screen

 Runkeeper is an application to track the user's activity, which was released back in 2008.
-In 2013, the developers decided that a change in the start screen will inspire users to monitor the way they walk, run, etc. The idea was risky, but it worked: the new graphical menu inspired people to use the product when not only running but also for other sports.
+In 2013, the developers decided that a change in the start screen will inspire users to monitor how they walk, run, etc. The idea was risky, but it worked: the new graphical menu inspired people to use the product when running and other sports.

 Škoda: experiments with screenshots in the app store

 Škoda Company was able to increase the level of their "Little Driver" application download by 50% by a simple rearrangement of screenshots in the app store.
 Developers have found that the interest of potential members disappeared after about 8 seconds of viewing.
 They put screenshots illustrating the main advantages of the application in the first place, and buyers appreciated it.

 Spreadshirt: the clearer it is, the better it is

 Spreadshirt is a retailer specializing in the sale and purchase of original T-shirts and prints.
 The company decided to increase the number of users of its site and changed the infographic illustrating the mechanism of using this web resource.
 The new version was clear, and, most importantly, it was concise.
 As a result, the number of people who clicked on the button "Start selling now" increased by 60.6%!

 The main mistake in the A/B testing is blind testing without the appropriate research base.
 When checking the mobile application, it is essential to clearly understand what people want, rely on the thoughtful design of the product, and continue testing until you get significant results.